 Whenever someone tells me they just finished listening to Harry Potter, I always recommend this audiobook.
 The story isn’t very similar (it’s a Peter Pan story, brilliantly and hilariously reimagined), but it’s full of magic AND it’s narrated by Jim Dale, who reads the Harry Potter audiobooks.
 This is a do not miss.
 Also there are also five books in the series, so you won’t be running out of listening material anytime soon.
 (Full review here)

 This series was a complete lucky accident – Bart and I were heading on a road trip in our childless days and looking through the adult audiobooks and this one had been mis-shelved.
 Since it included the word “Bart,” my husband naturally picked it up and the trilogy became one of our all-time favorites.
-The story about a magician’s young apprentice who, hoping to get revenge on a magician who humiliated him, summons a djinni he cannot even BEGIN to really control, is gripping, the narration is INSANELY good, and I can’t wait to listen to it with our girls in the next year or two.
+The story about a magician’s young apprentice who, hoping to get revenge on a magician who humiliated him, summons a djinni he cannot even BEGIN to really control, is gripping, the narration is INSANELY good, and we just started listening to it with our girls this spring.
 The first book in the series is The Amulet of Samarkand.

 Princess Academy by Shannon Hale

-I read this book on paper, then Bart and I listened to it when we moved to Boston and had days of driving a U-Haul together, and the girls and I just listened to it in the car this past fall.
+I read this book on paper, then Bart and I listened to it when we moved to Boston and had days of driving a U-Haul together, and the girls and I just listened to a few years ago.
 Don’t let the title fool you – this book isn’t just for girls.
-All six of us (well. . . .maybe not the baby) are huge fans, especially because of the full-cast audio with original music.
+All six of us are huge fans, especially because of the full-cast audio with original music.
 (Full review here)

 Savvy by Ingrid Law

 I just LOVE this book about a family where everyone gets a magical talent (a savvy) when they turn 13.
 But just before Mibs’ 13th birthday, a tragedy occurs and now Mibs is desperately hoping her savvy will turn out to be something that can save her family.
+This is one that I mentioned in my list of the MOST listened to audiobooks in our Audible library.
 (Full review here)

 The Trumpet of the Swan by E.B.
 White